Breaking Diet Soda Addiction: Replace Cola with Healthier Alternatives

 Abdominal Pain, Anxiety Attacks, Arthritis, Asthmatic Reactions, Bloating, Fluid Retention, Hypoglycemia, Breathing Difficulties, Burning Eyes, Burning Urination, Chest Pains, Chronic Cough, Chronic Fatigue, Confusion, Depression, Diarrhea, Dizziness, Excessive Thirst or Hunger, Fatigue, Flushing Face, Hair Loss, Headaches, Hearing Loss, Heart Palpitations, Hives, Hypertension, Impotency and Sexual Problems, Infection Susceptibility, Insomnia, Irritability, Itching, Joint Pains, Laryngitis, Personality Changes, Memory loss, Menstrual Problems, Migraines, Muscle spasms, Nausea, Panic Attacks, Poor Memory, Rapid Heart Beat, Rashes, Seizures, Speech Problems, Swallowing Pain, Tachycardia, Tinnitus, Vertigo, Vision Problems, Weight Gain.

 That’s a staggering number.
-Huston, do you think we have a problem here?
-No matter what your industry funded rat studies say, when you have this many people reporting problems with aspartame, isn’t it time to sit up and take notice?
-What’s going on here?
+Houston, do you think we have a problem here?
+No matter what your industry funded rat studies say, when you have this many people reporting side effects with aspartame products isn’t it time to sit up and take notice?

 The FDA actually used to publish a list of reported aspartame side effects back in the nineties.
 Here’s a copy from 1995.
 For some reason they don’t publish them anymore.
 Perhaps the list just got too big.

 Some people have worse aspartame side effects than others, who may not be aware of any.
-However, many people report problems when they try and give up an aspartame laced product like Diet Coke that they used to use regularly.
+However, many people report problems when they try and give up an aspartame laced product like diet soda that they used to use regularly.